synestize/synestizer/docs/Misc_notes.md

 ## iOS version

-... (is viable)[http://matt.might.net/articles/how-to-native-iphone-ipad-apps-in-javascript/] but we won't start just yet.
+... [is possible](http://matt.might.net/articles/how-to-native-iphone-ipad-apps-in-javascript/) but we won't start just yet.

 See also [react-native](https://facebook.github.io/react-native/).